The photos below are snapshots from the 3D program used to create the master figure

 Goggles / Fliegerbrille: The driving or flying goggles were standard issue to drivers, but as with the leather jackets and field caps, there were numinous versions.

 It is also possible to add imitation glass lenses to the goggles after painting is completed.
 Here one could use Micro Kristal Klear, or similar products to produce a clear film within the outer resin rings.
 Alternatively, one can produce the glass lenses by using a clear plastic or similar.
+I used the Micro Kristal Klear on the spectacles for German Prisoner bust.

 Field Cap M1908 for Other Ranks / Dienstmütze mit Schirm für Mannschaften M1908: Issued to other ranks of the Train (Transport), Medical and Mountain units and was basically a Field Cap M1907 with a blackened leather visor and chin-strap added.
 The chinstrap at each side had black metal or grey painted buttons (in some instances Neusilber = copper, zinc & nickel).
 The cap band was in black with red piping above and on outer edge of top.
 From late 1915 early 1916, the peaks and chin-straps were issued in grey.